Organized Chaos: Gladstone Park’s Tangled Streets

 Broken Roads, Boulevards & No Roads At All

-Meanwhile, there may be oddities in Gladstone Park’s structure — broken roads, houses not on physical streets at all, a boulevard stuck in the middle of nowhere — but these oddities contribute to what make Gladstone Park special.
+While there may be many oddities in Gladstone Park’s street structure — broken roads, houses not on physical streets at all, a boulevard stuck in the middle of nowhere — these oddities contribute to what make Gladstone Park special.
 Learn More…

 Angled commercial building